barronbytes/mini-projects/Asteroids/README.md

 # Asteroids

 This project is a retro-style Asteroids game built with Python's Pygame.
-It was converted to a browser-compatible format using Pygbag and deployed on GitHub Pages.
+The end result was converted to a browser-compatible format using Pygbag and deployed on GitHub Pages.

 ## Visit The Site